 - Salt and pepper: to taste

-Shell the beans and peas, then clean the artichokes: first cut off the hard tip of the leaves with your kitchen scissors, then remove the harder outer leaves.
-Chop off the head of the artichokes to expose their tender inner core, then cut them in wedges.
-Leave the artichokes to rest in a bowl full of water, with some lemon slices.
-This will prevent the artichokes from discolouring.
+Shell the broad beans and peas, clean the artichokes: first remove the hard outer leaves, chop off the beard of the artichokes to expose their tender inner core, then cut them in wedges.
+Place them in a bowl full of cold water and lemon slices or lemon juice to prevent the artichokes from blakening.

-Heat up the olive oil in a large saucepan; brown the cheek lard until it becomes translucent.
-Add the beans and stir well, then add the peas.
-Pour in half of the vegetable broth and let it simmer.
+Heat up a large saucepan, brown Guanciale until it becomes translucent.
+No oil or butter addition needed.
+Add the broad beans and peas, stir well.
+Pour a ladle of hot broth, let it simmer.

-When the broth evaporates completely, add the spring onions and the artichokes and fry them up.
+As soon as the broth evaporates, add the spring onions along with artichokes, let them frying up.
 Pour in the wine and reduce.
 Add salt and pepper to taste.

-Fry up the vegetables and lard for about 5 minutes, stirring often to keep them from burning.
-Add the cos lettuce and the rest of the broth; cover with a lid and let it boil over low heat for about 10 minutes.
+Cook for about 10 mins by stirring often.
+Add the lettuce and the rest of the broth; cover with a lid and let it cook over low heat for about 10-15 mins.

-Once the broth has evaporated, mix in the fresh mint leaves.
-Serve topped with some grated Pecorino and a drizzle of olive oil.
+Mix in the fresh mint leaves.
+Serve topped with a generous handful of grated Pecorino and a drizzle of olive oil.